ValeriaReveles/intro-to-testing-js/README.md

 1. Clone this repo to your projects folder following the "Getting Started" directions.
 Take a moment to orient yourself with the test runner, the existing tests, and the implementation inside of `code.js`.

 1. Once you're setup and comfortable, go to `code.js` and change the name of the `helloWorld` function to `hello`.
 Then refresh `report.html` in your browser.
-    - What do you notice about the test results?
+    - What do you notice about the test results? *** Returns failed tests because the function is not defined. ***
-    - What are some ways you think we could get the tests to turn green again?
+    - What are some ways you think we could get the tests to turn green again? *** Refactor the function on intelliJ or change all the function names to "hello" ***
     - Set the function name in `code.js` back to `helloWorld` and re-run the tests.

 1. Inside of the `helloWorld` function in `code.js`, replace `return "Hello, World!"` with `return "Hello"`.